OmicsDI/edu-dev/content/post/searching-in-omicsdi.md

 - Search Datasets that identified <a href="http://www.omicsdi.org/search?q=(UNIPROT:%20(%22P07900%22))">P07900</a>

-## Searching using Biological Evidences
+## Searching using Biological Evidence

-The ``OmicsDI Search Box`` allows the end-users to search data using biological evidences such as the list of the proteins identified in the proteomics experiment or the metabolite reported in the Metabolomics experiment.
-For example (Figure 3), if the user search for ``3-methyl-2-oxobutanoic`` in the resource it will found one dataset in Metaboligths and five in Metabolome workbench that identified the current molecule.
+The ``OmicsDI Search Box`` allows the end-users to search data using biological evidence such as the list of the proteins identified in the proteomics experiment or the metabolite reported in the Metabolomics experiment.
+For example (Figure 3), if the user searches for ``3-methyl-2-oxobutanoic`` in the resource it will found one dataset in Metaboligths and five in Metabolome workbench that identified the current molecule.